-- PJM dispatcher determines the approximate amount and location of lost generation, and the amount of Synchronized Reserve that must be loaded to: - Correct for the sudden loss of generation located within the PJM Balancing Authority Area (as indicated by the PJM Balancing Authority's ACE and system frequency deviations) - Return interchange transfers or other thermal or reactive limitations to within the appropriate limits - PJM dispatcher will implement a Synchronized Reserve Event by approving the latest solved IRD case in SCED if there is insufficient regulation and economic generation to recover the ACE within DCS (BAL standards).
-Implement 100 percent Synchronized Reserves and/or Quick-Start Reserves if there is insufficient regulation and economic generation to recover the ACE within DCS (BAL standards).
-A Reportable Balancing Contingency Event is the lesser of 900 MWs in the Eastern Interconnection or 80 percent of the Most Severe Single Contingency. - o If the IRD case is determined to be invalid (i.e. invalid solution due to input data issues), the PJM dispatcher will implement 100 percent Synchronized Reserves and/or Quick-Start Reserves in the PJM EMS. - o In all scenarios, this will be immediately followed by an All-Call - PJM dispatcher requests the resource owner, via the PJM ALL-CALL, to load a percentage (25, 50, 75, or 100 percent) of the Synchronized Reserve (typically 100 percent) in the appropriate control zone(s).
+• PJM dispatcher determines the approximate amount and location of lost generation, and the amount of Synchronized Reserve that must be loaded to:

+- Correct for the sudden loss of generation located within the PJM Balancing Authority Area (as indicated by the PJM Balancing Authority's ACE and system frequency deviations) - o Return interchange transfers or other thermal or reactive limitations to within the appropriate limits - Implement 100 percent Synchronized Reserve and/or Quick Start Reserves if there is insufficient regulation and economic generation to recover the ACE within DCS (BAL standards).
+A Reportable Balancing Contingency Event is the lesser of 900 MWs in the Eastern Interconnection or 80 percent of the Most Severe Single Contingency. - PJM dispatcher requests the resource owner, via the PJM ALL-CALL, to load a percentage (25, 50, 75, or 100 percent) of the Synchronized Reserve (typically 100 percent) in the appropriate control zone(s).
 PJM has several Synchronized Reserve market areas.
-The dispatchers will select the most effective response respecting the requirements of the regional reserve sharing programs in which PJM is a participant. - If specific equipment is excluded from the request, the PJM dispatcher calls the appropriate resource owner immediately following the PJM ALL-CALL message. - If transmission limits exist, or may be caused by loading Synchronized Reserve and Non-Synchronized Reserve in certain geographic areas or control zones, the PJM dispatcher specifies the areas or control zones that are to be included in the request for Synchronized Reserve. - If the PJM dispatcher anticipates that loading of Synchronized Reserve may continue for longer than 10 minutes, the PJM dispatcher includes this statement in the PJM ALL-CALL message. - The PJM dispatcher contacts external systems to implement shared reserves (as required). - PJM dispatcher also requests the loading of an appropriate amount of Non-Synchronized Reserve (as required).

-- If the PJM dispatcher determines that the Synchronized Reserve that is being loaded is not sufficient to recover the system from a facility malfunction or failure, the PJM dispatcher requests Synchronized Supplemental Reserve to be loaded (as required). - As the resource owner dispatchers load the reserves, the PJM dispatcher evaluates the effect.
+The dispatchers will select the most effective response respecting the requirements of the regional reserve sharing programs in which PJM is a participant. - If specific equipment is excluded from the request, the PJM dispatcher calls the appropriate resource owner immediately following the PJM ALL-CALL message. - If transmission limits exist, or may be caused by loading Synchronized Reserve and Non-Synchronized Reserve in certain geographic areas or control zones, the PJM dispatcher specifies the areas or control zones that are to be included in the request for Synchronized Reserve. - If the PJM dispatcher anticipates that loading of Synchronized Reserve may continue for longer than 10 minutes, the PJM dispatcher includes this statement in the PJM ALL-CALL message. - The PJM dispatcher contacts external systems to implement shared reserves (as required). - PJM dispatcher also requests the loading of an appropriate amount of Non-Synchronized Reserve (as required). - If the PJM dispatcher determines that the Synchronized Reserve that is being loaded is not sufficient to recover the system from a facility malfunction or failure, the PJM dispatcher requests Synchronized Supplemental Reserve to be loaded (as required). - As the resource owner dispatchers load the reserves, the PJM dispatcher evaluates the effect.
 The PJM dispatcher surveys the resources loaded and determines generation that is needed to remain loaded and the replacement resources that can be returned to normal status so that the PJM Balancing Authority load can be economically carried at a new price level. - The PJM dispatcher cancels the requests, as appropriate.